shanewholloway/js-esm-seedrandom/README.md

 ```

 In normal use the prng is opaque and its internal state cannot be accessed.
-However, if the "state" option is specified, the prng gets a state() method
+However, if the `state` option is provided, the prng gets a state() method
 that returns a plain object the can be used to reconstruct a prng later in
 the same state (by passing that saved object back as the state option).